Support Centre

 • necessity: limitation of the processing to the minimum necessary to achieve its purposes, covering data that is relevant, proportionate, and non-excessive in relation to the purposes of the data processing;

-• free access: guarantee to the data subjects of facilitated and free-of-charge consultation about the form and duration of the processing, as well as about the integrity of their personal data;
+• free access: guarantee to the data subjects of facilitated and free-of-charge consultation about the form and duration of the processing, as well as about the completeness of their personal data;

 • data quality: guarantee to the data subjects of the accuracy, clarity, relevancy, and updating of the data, in accordance with the need and for achieving the purpose of the processing;